Pojakovo/Heart-Failure-Prediction-ML/README.md

 # DATASET USED
 * Link to the first dataset:https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/download?datasetVersionNumber=1
 * Link to the second dataset:https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/

+# PIPELINE
+* Data Collection: We gather data from two distinct datasets
+* Data Preprocessing: Data from both datasets are cleaned and preprocessed separately to ensure consistency and quality.
+Steps include handling missing values, data normalization, and feature engineering to create relevant features for our model.
+* Model Training: A neural network-based heart failure prediction model is developed and trained using the integrated dataset.
+* Model Evaluation: The model's performance is assessed through rigorous evaluation techniques, including cross-validation and metrics like accuracy, precision, and recall.
+* Results and Insights: The final model is capable of making heart failure predictions with a high degree of accuracy.
+The project generates valuable insights into the factors contributing to heart failure risk.

 # INSTALLATION
 To get started with the Neural Network Prediction Project, please follow the installation steps outlined below;